BPHvZ/BPHvZ/README.md

 I'm a student and developer.
 I live in the Netherlands, I'm 20 years old and I speak Dutch 🇳🇱 and English (CAE) 🇬🇧
-- 🤓 I'm currently busy exploring machine learning!
+- 🤓 I'm currently busy exploring Azure and Azure DevOps!
-- 📚 I'm in my third year of studies towards a bachelor's in Computer Sciences @ [windesheim]
+- 📚 I'm in my fourth (and last) year of studies towards a bachelor's in Computer Sciences @ [windesheim]
-- 🥅 2021 Goals: finish the third year of my studies (status: pending...)
+- 🥅 2021 Goals: move into my own apartment (succeeded)
 - ⚡ Fun facts: I like baking and cooking

 ### Contact me: